climateinteractive/enroads-guide/docs/guide/gas.rst

 Key Dynamics
 ------------

-* If gas is subsidized, coal) goes down in the “Sources of Primary Energy” graph.
+* To assess the contribution of subsidizing or taxing natural gas, view the “Sources of Primary Energy” graph.

-* The transition from a fuel of a higher carbon density to a lower carbon density avoids some emissions, but there is also slightly less renewable and nuclear energy use as well.
+* If gas is subsidized, very high-carbon coal goes down, but high-carbon natural gas goes up.
+Overall, there is no net benefit to emissions.

-* Natural gas still releases carbon emissions, so if natural gas infrastructure is built it will lock-in emissions until that infrastructure is shut down.
+* If gas is taxed, the opposite of the above is true, high-carbon natural gas goes down, but very high-carbon goes up, with no net benefit.
+We call this the “squeeze the balloon” problem – depressing fossil fuel emissions in one area causes them to pop up in another.
+Adding a carbon price is a good solution to the “squeeze the balloon” problem.

 Big Message